Nighthater/LED-501_SMD-Adapter/README.md

 - Insert the 5mm LED and fix it in place using the LED Holder Guide (120), then place and fix the LED with the holder (130)
 - Solder the LED in place
 - Remove the Assembly Tools
-- Use a Flat Plier (Knipex 78 61 125 or similar) to cut off the top LED portion
+- Use a flat side cutter (Knipex 78 61 125 or similar) to cut off the top LED portion
 - Place the PCB into the Heaxagonal Tool (200)
 - Insert the Female 2.54mm 1x2 headers
 - The Headers should face in the opposite direction from the Leads (The LED Leads go upwards, the Headers downwards)